 - Tick the checkbox next to Public Calendar to generate a calendar URL.

-- If you copied the link, head to your Google Calendar and click the plus mark next to Other calendars in the left sidebar.
+- Click the plus mark (+) next to Other calendars in the left sidebar.

 - Select From URL.